Live RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTP

 Title

 The title is an opportunity to attract the reader’s attention.
 Remember that readers are the potential authors who will cite your article.
-Identify the main issue of the paper.
-Begin with the subject of the paper.
+Identify the main issue of the paper, beginning with its subject.
 The title should be accurate, unambiguous, specific, and complete.
-Do not contain infrequently-used abbreviations.
+Do not include infrequently-used abbreviations.

 Abstract and Keywords

-An abstract should inform the prospective reader of what you did and highlight the key findings.
+A short abstract (100-300 words) should inform the prospective reader of what yiu did and highlight the key findings.
 Avoid using technical jargon and uncommon abbreviations.
-The abstract should be clear, concise, and descriptive.
-This abstract should provide a brief introduction to the problem (preferably 1-2 sentences, the objective of the paper, the research method in short, and a brief summary of results.
-The abstract should end with a comment on the significance of the results or a brief conclusion.
-Please follow word limitations (100‐300 words).
+The abstract should be clear, concise, and descriptive, and sholud provide a brief introduction to the problem (preferably 1-2 sentences, the objective of the paper, the research method in short, and a brief summary of the results.
+It should end with a comment on the significance of the results or a bried conclusion.

 Introduction